heyapricot/sequra/README.md

 # README
 Author: Alvaro Sanchez
 ## Tools versions
-The project uses Ruby 3.3.0 and Rails 7.1.3
+The project uses Ruby 3.3.0 and Rails 7.1.3.
+In addition, postgresql version 16 was used while developing.
+Ignore rails' default Dockerfile.
 ## Setup
 - After extracting the project, change to the sequra directory using your CLI
 - Run `bundle install`